 IPS employment support national steering group

 As part of a commitment to support the development of high-quality IPS programmes in New Zealand and internationally as part of the learning community, New Zealand has established an IPS employment support national steering group.
 This group provides oversight and information-sharing in relation to IPS development and implementation across the country.

-Representatives from the Ministry of Health, Ministry of Social Development, job seekers and their family/whānau, NGO’s, District Health Boards and Work Counts currently make up the group.
+Representatives from the Ministry of Health, Ministry of Social Development, job seekers and their family/whānau, NGOs, district health boards and Work Counts currently make up the group.

-IPS services in New Zealand
+Where is IPS offered in New Zealand?

 Work Counts has been working with the IPS employment support national steering group to have an oversight of IPS employment support coverage by district health board (DHB).

 View the updated map (PDF) which shows current availability of IPS employment support integrated with secondary mental health and addiction services.

 It’s also a helpful resource to see which IPS employment support providers are working in each region.